-Melissa L. is a paid Advocate for Teva Neuroscience, Inc.
+Melissa L. has been compensated by Teva Neuroscience, Inc.

 Over the years, I have learned to listen to my body.
 I know when I have had enough.
-December 26, the day after Christmas, is one of those times.
-My family knows that I will most likely be resting for a few days after Christmas.
-During this time of rest, I try to let go of all the craziness of the holidays and focus on myself.
+After Christmas is one of those times.
+My family knows that I’ll most likely be resting for a few days while I try to let go of the hustle and bustle of the holiday season and focus on myself.

 COPAXONE® (glatiramer acetate injection) is a prescription medicine that is used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.